In this post

 - Link it to your payroll or HRIS.
 Benepass connects to your system to automate directory sync and enrollment.

 - Distribute Benepass cards to your employees.
-Employees can immediately spend on anything that falls within your benefit policy.
+Employees can immediately spend on anything that falls within your benefits policy.

 Ready to transform your benefits offerings?
 Request a demo of Benepass today or contact our sales team at sales@getbenepass.com for more information.